Cabinets on-Demand on-Line™

 8. Fix and seal bench top joints and attach to floor units using 35mm chipboard screws.

-9. Mark a line on the wall at your preferred height (approx. 600mm) above the laminate bench top for the position of the wall units.
+9. Mark a line on the wall at your preferred height (approximate.
+600mm) above the laminate bench top for the position of the wall units.
 Use a spirit level to ensure a horizontal line.

 10. get some assistance and fix the wall units to wall.
 Use a 5mm masonry bit to drill through the back and into the masonry.
 For hollow walls you need to screw into the studs or use hollow wall anchors, which can be purchased separately.